Archive for March, 2006

 Crab Nebula

-Here is a story about something you have never seen before (I’m quite sure about that, because until a few days ago, nobody had) - a lobster, covered with “silky white fur”, that dwells near hydrothermal vents in the abyssal depths of the sea.
+And here is a story about something you have seen before (I’m quite sure about that, because until a few days ago, nobody had) – a lobster covered with “silky white fur”.

-I’m not usually one to poke fun at decapods, but this fellow kind of looks like he should have a ruffled shirt and a pair of maracas.
-And I’d like to know what that “fur” is made of; as I recall it is only mammals that are supposed to grow hair.
+Kind of looks like he should be holding a pair of maracas.
+I’d like to know what that “fur” is made of; as I recall it is only mammals that grow hair.

 C’est la Vie?